 What is Foundation Training?

-The Foundation Programme is a structured, supervised workplace-based training programme typically made up of six four-month placements in a range of specialties and settings over two years.
+The Foundation Programme is a structured, supervised workplace-based training programme typically made up of six four-month placements in a range of medical, surgical and community specialties and settings over two years.

 It aims to give doctors in training competence in basic clinical skills and management of acutely ill patients as well as developing skills such as teamworking and communication.
 This is in effect your first paid job as a doctor and enables you to put into practice what you’ve learned at medical school while gaining additional skills, knowledge and experience.